xcart/xcart-docs/_pages/kb_en/modules/sale/new.md

    ![541-product-details-sale-selector.png]({{site.baseurl}}/attachments/ref_7tBJ8Yqo/541-product-details-sale-selector.png)
    {% note info %}
    The sale price defined for a product will also apply to all product variants (if any) in case no special sale price is configured for them.

+   A sale price can also be applied to wholesale prices if discount is set percentagewise.
+More details on applying discounts on wholesale prices see in {% link "Wholesale" ref_ttZa4qgu %}.
    {% endnote %}
 4. Click **Update product** to save changes.